Summer Reading Program

 Sign-Ups Begin May 19th.
 At that time and any time after you can sign up at any branch of the Lake County Library.

 How does it work?

 When you sign up you can pick up a reading log at your local branch library and start reading library books.
 Library staff will log reading when you return them to the front desk in the library.
-For every page you read you get 1 reading point, but for really short books that are less than 50 pages we will round up to 50 points.
+For every page you read you get 1 reading point, but for short books that are less than 50 pages we round up to 50 points.